RubiconDeFi/docs/src/pages/docs/protocol/rubicon-market/rubicon-market.md

 This function is used to fill or "cherry pick" a specific order in the book.
 The caller will pay the taker fee.
 Alternatively, you can also use the **take()** routing function to achieve the same result and fill a specific offer.

-## Routing Functions

-These functions are for "Fill-Or-Kill" orders; they will fill completely or the transaction will revert.

 #### buyAllAmount()

 ```